theThings/thethings.iO-SDK-Javascript/README.md

 ##Getting started

 Sign up to [thethings.iO](https://thethings.io) and create a user.
-Log in and got to the [things manager](https://panel.thethings.io/#/things-manager) and press "get activation codes".
+Log in and go to the [things manager](https://panel.thethings.io/#/things-manager) and press "get activation codes".

 You can put your activation code in a file called config.json with this format: